 Pay-As-You-Go (100) £110 + VAT 100 assessments and learning plans

 Annual subscriptions provide the best value for schools conducting regular SEMH assessments.
-The whole-school subscription works out from as little as £0.24 per pupil per year for larger schools.
-Small schools (fewer than 100 pupils) qualify for discounted pricing.
+The whole-school subscription works out from as little as £0.24 per learner per year for larger schools.
+Small schools (fewer than 100 learners) qualify for discounted pricing.
 The PRO subscriptions include access to the Theory and Practice CPD course, which is CPD Standards Office accredited.
 Pay-as-you-go tokens do not expire, making them suitable for schools trialling the platform.
 Academy trusts and local authorities should contact BPO for group pricing.
 A 30-day free trial is available with no card required.

 Boxall Profile vs SDQ: Which Tool?